UPN

-The United Paramount Network (UPN) was an American broadcast television network.
-It was founded on October 27, 1993, and launched on January 16, 1995 before closing on September 15, 2006, when it merged with The WB to form The CW.
+The United Paramount Network (UPN) was an American broadcast television network founded on October 27, 1993.
+It operated from January 16, 1995 to September 15, 2006.
+It merged with The WB to form The CW on September 18, 2006.

-UPN was originally a joint venture between Chris-Craft Industries (later sold to News Corporation)'s subsidiary, United Television, and Viacom's then-recently acquired subsidiary, Paramount Television (which produced most of UPN's programming), then became solely owned by Viacom in 2000 after subsequently purchasing Chris-Craft's remaining stake.
+UPN was originally a joint venture between Chris-Craft Industries (later sold to News Corporation's subsidiary, United Television) and Viacom's then-recently acquired subsidiary, Paramount Television (which produced most of UPN's programming), then became solely owned by Viacom in 2000 after subsequently purchasing Chris-Craft's remaining stake.
 On December 31, 2005, UPN was kept by CBS Corporation, which was the new name for Viacom when it split into two separate companies.
 On January 24, 2006, CBS Corporation and Time Warner jointly announced that the companies would shut down UPN and competitor The WB to launch a new joint venture network later that year.
 UPN ceased broadcasting on September 15, 2006, with The WB following two days later.
 Select programs from both networks moved to the new network, The CW, when it launched on September 18, 2006.